paypal/sdk-core-dotnet/README.md

 *	Visual Studio 2008
 	- Debug Configuration: In the root of folder of .git: Build\bin\Debug\net35
 	- Release Configuration: In the root of folder of .git: Build\bin\Release\net35

-*	Visual Studio 2005
-	- Debug Configuration: In the root of folder of .git: Build\bin\Debug\net20
-	- Release Configuration: In the root of folder of .git: Build\bin\Release\net20

 ## License